 3. Establish Your “What”

 Finally, you’re going to want to figure out what tools you’ll need to actually pull this strategy off.
-These tools will depend on your budget and scope and could include a mix of paid and free platforms.
+These content tools will depend on your budget and scope and could include a mix of paid and free platforms.
 They should include:

 - An editorial calendar to keep you on track